karubits/karubits.gitpages.io/_posts/2022-08-13-Unifi-Network-Controller.md

 Lets do this long way then.
 As the Cloudkey and other appliances also run Debian, this guide will also just focus on Debian over Ubuntu.
 There is some logic behind this decision which is also described in the github link above.

+In a future article I will cover L3 (Layer 3) adoption, the benefits and how to approach adoption.
+Thank you for reading!